-Perry, who has spent the past seven seasons as the offensive coordinator at Princeton University, becomes the third head coach in program history.
+Prior to arriving in Smithfield, Perry spent the past seven seasons as the offensive coordinator at Princeton University.

 An outstanding quarterback during his playing days, Perry has instilled an offensive mentality of “Fast and Physical” football to each of his coaching stops.
 He has led Princeton to Ivy League titles in 2013 and 2016, coaching three All-Ivy League quarterbacks over the past four seasons and guiding the Tigers into one of the program’s most impressive offensive eras.

 This past fall, Perry’s Tiger offense ranked atop the Ivy League in scoring (34.6 points per game), total offense (415.5 yards per game) and rushing offense (183.2 yards per game) on its way to the program’s second Ivy League Championship in four years.
 He guided quarterback John Lovett to a First Team All-America recognition in 2016 after the junior paced the Football Championship Subdivision (FCS) with a Princeton-record 20 rushing touchdowns.
 Lovett also became the second quarterback under Perry to win the Bushnell Cup as the Ivy League’s Offensive Player of the Year.